ckaestne/seaibib/README.md

 > Strong argument for the importance of requirements engineering when building ML-enabled systems.
 Covering many qualities and what kind of requirements should be solicited, including requirements about data quality and quanitity, provenance, monitoring, and protected classes and attributes.
 Also makes a good case for the role of a requirements engineer to identify a suitable measure of accuracy to mediate between users and data scientists.
 Based on 4 interviews only and sometimes reads more like a well argued opinion paper.

+Rahimi, Mona, Jin LC Guo, Sahar Kokaly, and Marsha Chechik. "[Toward Requirements Specification for Machine-Learned Components](https://ieeexplore.ieee.org/document/8933771)."
+In 2019 IEEE 27th International Requirements Engineering Conference Workshops (REW), pp. 241-244.
+IEEE, 2019.

+> Idea paper that outlines a path of how requirements engineering can be useful in better understanding domain and context of a problem and how this helps in better curating a high-quality dataset for training and also how to drive validation of the model.
+Uses a running vision example of pedestriant detection.

 ## Software Architecture and Design